-Our employee directors do not receive any compensation for their service as members of our Board.
+Employee directors do not receive any compensation for their service as members of our Board.

-In 2021, the Board engaged Compensia to conduct an assessment of our Board compensation program as compared to the same peer group used for purposes of reviewing our executive compensation program.
-The annual cash retainer paid to non-employee members of our Board for general service approximates the 50th percentile of our peer companies and the annual equity-based compensation of our Board for general board service is below the 25th percentile of our peer companies.
-Our Board compensation program differs from many peer companies in that pay for participating on committees of the Board is provided solely through stock option grants instead of cash retainers.
-The use of stock option grants further enhances our non-employee Board members' long-term equity stake in the Company.
-Moreover, because the realization of financial gain from stock option grants is conditioned on the continued increase of the price of the Company's common stock, the Company believes that stock option grants encourage our directors to engage in behaviors and implement initiatives that lead to long-term value creation that benefits all of the Company's stockholders.
-Our average total direct compensation per director, including remunerations for committee service, approximates the 25th percentile.
+In 2022, the Board engaged Compensia to conduct an assessment of our Board compensation program as compared to the same peer group used for purposes of reviewing our executive compensation program.
+The annual cash retainer paid to non-employee members of our Board for general service approximates the 50th percentile of our peer companies and the annual equity-based compensation of our Board for general board service is above the 75th percentile of our peer companies.
+The use of stock option and restricted stock unit grants further enhances our nonemployee Board members' long-term equity stake in the Company.
+In particular, because the realization of financial gain from stock option grants is conditioned on the continued increase of the price of the Company's common stock, the Company believes that stock option grants encourage our directors to engage in behaviors and implement initiatives that lead to long-term value creation that benefits all of the Company's stockholders.
+Our average total direct compensation per director, including remunerations for committee service, is above the 75th percentile.

-The Board approved the following compensation for non-employee directors for 2021:
+The Board approved the following compensation for non-employee directors for 2022: